Prince Edward Road MRT station: History

-The station was first announced on 29 October 2015 as part of the Stage 6 of the Circle Line.
-Contract 885 for the construction of Prince Edward station and associated tunnels was awarded to China Railway Tunnel Group Co., Ltd (Singapore Branch) at a sum of in October 2017.
-Construction began at the end of 2017, with expected completion in 2026.
+The station was first announced on 29 October 2015 as part of Stage 6 of the Circle Line (CCL6).
+A contract for the construction of the station and associated tunnels was awarded to China Railway Tunnel Group for in October 2017.
+Construction began at the end of 2017, with an expected completion date of 2025.

 Three station names – 'Prince Edward Road', 'Palmer Road' and 'Parsi Road' – were shortlisted by the Land Transport Authority (LTA) for public voting.
-The station name was then finalised as Prince Edward Road.
+The station name was finalised as Prince Edward Road after voting ended.

 To facilitate the station's construction, the Shenton Way Bus Terminal was relocated on 25 June 2017.
 On 8 March 2020, the concrete casting for the station's underground roof slab was completed.
+A tunnel boring machine (TBM) had also completed half of the tunnelling works towards the adjacent Cantonment station.
+Some tunnels were constructed only 3.9 metres from the foundations of a commercial building, necessitating a stacked tunnel arrangement.
+A protective underground canopy of large steel pipes was installed alongside said arrangement, allowing the station to be constructed beneath Shenton Way while protecting ground-level traffic and structures.
+This avoided the need for major utility diversions or road closures.

-The Tunnel Boring Machine (TBM) Sun Wu has also completed half of the tunnelling works towards the adjacent Cantonment station.
-Due to the COVID-19 pandemic, tunnelling work was briefly suspended to prevent any spread of the virus.
-In September, the Sun Wu TBM managed to tunnel underneath the old Tanjong Pagar Railway station building.
-The tunnelling towards the station required close monitoring with devices installed to ensure no damage made to the sculptures and interior of the station.
+Tunnelling work was temporarily suspended due to measures against COVID-19 before resuming in June 2020.
+In September, the TBM managed to tunnel underneath the old Tanjong Pagar Railway Station building.
+The process of tunnelling towards Cantonment station required close monitoring, with devices installed to ensure that no damage was made to the sculptures and interior of the former rail terminus.

+Due to the COVID-19 pandemic, transport minister Ong Ye Kung announced in March 2021 that CCL6 would open in 2026.
+In December 2024, transport minister Chee Hong Tat announced that CCL6 was targeted to open in the first half of 2026.
+In February 2026, transport minister Jeffrey Siow said that the extension's opening depended on the completion of then-ongoing CCL tunnel strengthening works, as said works were necessary to allow for the final testing and preparation of CCL6.
+The station commenced operations on 12 July 2026 after a preview on 4 July.